fmv1992/data_sciences_challenge_01/output/output.md

 provide a summary statistic.
 It ranges from -1 to 1:

 * Values near to -1: the data point was incorrectly clustered and should belong to a different cluster
-* Values near to zero: the point lies between two clusters and lack a sharp belonging attribute (it could thus belong to both clusters)
+* Values near to zero: the point lies between two clusters and lack a sharp 'belonging attribute' (it could thus belong to both clusters)
-* Values near to one: the data point was correctly classified and lies near to other data points in the same cluster
+* Values near to one: the data point was correctly classified and lies near to other data points in the same cluster.
+Its cluster is adequately away from other clusters

 From a pure technical standpoint choosing the number of clusters such that the average value for silhouette is maximum is the best option.
 On the other hand,